Non-conductive wedding bands

 - Las Vegas, Nevada

-My fiance is also an electrician, and we were told by our jeweler that titanium and tungsten are both non-conductive metals.
-They had several rings in both metals, both were very attractive, and much less expensive than gold.Lenora Z
+My fiancé is also an electrician, and we were told by our jeweler that titanium and tungsten are both non-conductive metals.
+They had several rings in both metals, both were very attractive, and much less expensive than gold.Lenora Z [last name deleted for privacy by Editor]

 - Greensboro, North Carolina